 Truthfully, a decent console or home computer port of OutRun remained elusive up until the Mega Drive 1991 title; this was the definitive version of OutRun until the arcade perfect port on the Sega Saturn arrived.
 One of my personal best Mega Drive games.

 10. Golden Axe 2 – 1992

 There is not anything huge that differentiates the original game from the sequel, in fact, many people seem to prefer the original, possibly because of its links to its bigger brother arcade version.

-I consider Golden Axe 2 simply a natural progression to the original game and one which is refined in many ways.
+I consider Golden Axe 2 simply a natural progression to the original game and one which is defined in many ways.
 There are three playable characters; Ax Battler, Tyris Flare and Gilius Thunderhead battling through lands overrun by a new evil clan, this time led by Dark Guld.

 Golden Axe 2 has solid visuals, audio and great gameplay.
 It feels like a real quest when battling your way through the game and is a great example of a great Sega franchise.